joehahn/secular-bending-waves/README.md

 ### bending waves

-Descend into folder bending_waves to find the IDL code for simulating the spiral bending waves that are described in Hahn, 2007, ApJ, 665, 856.
+Descend into folder bending_waves to find the IDL code for simulating the spiral bending waves that are described in Hahn, 2007, ApJ, 665, 856;
-That code was originally developed for a paper published in 2003.
+the code discussed there was developed in 2003 I think.
 I myself no longer have IDL running at my fingertips...hopefully this still runs 16 years later on your more modern IDL install, fingers crossed.

 To execute the simulation shown in Fig 4-6 of the 2007 paper, enter the outgoing_waves folder, start IDL, and then